RasaHQ/spaCy-integration-demo/readme.md

 # spaCy & Rasa

 In this guide we're going to show you how you can get a custom spaCy model working inside of Rasa on your local machine.
+The document does expect that you're already familiar with spaCy and Rasa.
+If you're not, feel free to check out the [spaCy online course](https://course.spacy.io/en/) or spaCy [introductory youtube series](https://www.youtube.com/watch?v=WnGPv6HnBok).
+The getting started guide for Rasa can be found [here](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/).

+If you want to follow along you'll need to clone the repository over [here]

 ## Install